btorressz/LSTLendingAMM/README.md

 # LSTLendingAMM
 #  **LST Lending AMM with Collateralized Swaps (Ethereum Solidity Version)**

 This project is the **Ethereum Solidity version** of a lending protocol originally implemented on **Solana using Rust and Anchor**.
 The protocol(smart contract) has been carefully adapted to the Ethereum ecosystem, leveraging Solidity, OpenZeppelin libraries, and Chainlink oracles to ensure secure and efficient lending operations.
+This project was developed in Remix IDE

 ## 🚀 **Project Overview**